Approximating Discontinuous Nash Equilibrial Values of Two-Player General-Sum Differential Games: Methods

-where $C_2$ balances the inconsistencies of the value network to the HJI ($L$) and the boundary conditions ($D$).
-It is worth noting that in each iteration of solving Eq.~\eqref{eq:deepreach}, a sub-routine is needed to find the control policies that maximize the Hamiltonians. \citet{ito2021neural} proved the convergence of $\hat{\nu}_i$ to $\nu_i$ via solving Eq.~\eqref{eq:deepreach} when $\phi(\cdot)$ is a $H^{3/2}$-norm; \citet{shin2020convergence} provided convergence and generalization analyses of the learning in forms of Eq.~\eqref{eq:deepreach} for linear second-order elliptic and parabolic type PDEs with continuity assumptions on $L$, $D$, and $\hat{\nu}_i$; \citet{deepreach} empirically showed convergence of the learning on differential games when $\phi(\cdot)$ is an $L^1$-norm.
-We test $L^1$- and $L^2$-norms for $\phi(\cdot)$ in Sec.~\ref{sec:result}.
+where $\hat{\nu}_i^{(k)}$ is a shorthand for $\hat{\nu}_i \left(x_i^{(k)}, x_{-i}^{(k)}, t^{(k)} \right)$ and $C_1$ balances the inconsistencies of the value network to the HJI ($L$) and to the boundary conditions ($D$).
+It is worth noting that in each iteration of solving Eq.~\eqref{eq:deepreach}, a sub-routine is needed to find the control policies that maximize the Hamiltonian. \cite{ito2021neural} proved the convergence of $\hat{\nu}_i$ to $\nu_i$ via solving Eq.~\eqref{eq:deepreach} when $\phi(\cdot)$ is a $H^{3/2}$-norm; \cite{shin2020convergence} provided convergence and generalization analyses of the learning in forms of Eq.~\eqref{eq:deepreach} for linear second-order elliptic and parabolic type PDEs (which include HJI) with continuity assumptions on $L$, $D$, and $\hat{\nu}_i$.

-\textbf{A hybrid learning algorithm for solving HJI.} Both supervised and self-supervised approaches have their limitations: The former does not utilize the underlying governing equations in learning and lacks generalization analysis in a physics-consistent sense; the latter only has proved convergence when player losses, the network, and the network gradient, are all continuous.
-Readers are referred to Sec.~\ref{sec:experiments} and Fig.~\ref{fig:complete info} for an example where self-supervised learning leads to poor generalization due to discontinuous player losses and raises safety concerns.